-The whole community and shared responsibility approaches are hallmarks of this Strategic Plan.
-Each strategic goal and objective requires collaboration and commitment of individuals and organizations outside of MEMA.
-We must synergize Mississippi by enabling state and local leaders to bring to bear all available resources and capabilities through a coordinated structure and with defined roles.
+The whole-community and shared-responsibility approaches are hallmarks of this Strategic Plan.
+Each strategic goal and objective requires collaboration and commitment from individuals and organizations outside of MEMA.
+We must synergize Mississippi by enabling state and local leaders to bring all available resources and capabilities to bear through a coordinated structure and with defined roles.